 At the end of the course, collect everything into 1 document, saved as a Portable Document Format (PDF).
 In addition to the specific steps of the program from each module, write up your final recommendations exactly as you would for a client.
 You can use the provided spreadsheets and case studies from the course as a template for this.
-However, you can only upload 1 file for each program (so 2 files total).
+However, you can only upload 1 file.
 If you created additional files, such as a spreadsheet, you can link to those from within the uploaded file.
 You have full discretion over exactly how you present the program.
 Imagine you're a client receiving your program: does it contain everything you need to get started on your fitness journey?